 Working with S3 buckets

 S3 buckets are kept private from public access by default, but an administrator can choose to make them publicly accessible.
-A user can also encrypt data prior to storage.
-Rights may be specified for individual users, who will then need approved AWS credentials to download or access a file in S3.
+A user can also encrypt data before storage.
+Rights might be specified for individual users, who will then need approved AWS credentials to download or access a file in S3.
 Improperly secured S3 data has been a major source of data leaks.

 When a user stores data in S3, Amazon tracks the usage for billing purposes, but it does not otherwise access the data unless required to do so by law.